-New Accounting Standards, Interpretations and Amendments to Existing Standards Effective Subsequent to January 1, 2014
+New accounting standards, interpretations and amendments to existing standards effective subsequent to January 1, 2014

+Standards issued but not yet effective up to the date of issuance of the Company's financial statements are listed below.
 This listing of standards and interpretations issued are those that the Company reasonably expects to have an impact on disclosures, financial position or performance when applied at a future date.
 The Company intends to adopt these standards when they become effective.